 In 2008 Wang founded Théâtre du Rêve Expérimental.
 In 2012 he started the Chinese New Wave Theater Movement by presenting a series of new performances with innovative use of body, live video and sound.
 This ongoing movement gained critical and popular acclaims.
 In April 2020 Wang directed online performance Waiting for Godot.
 With four actors performing live from three cities including Wuhan, the epicenter of Covid-19 that was still in lockdown, the performance attracted a record-breaking 290,000 audience.
 UK-based magazine International Arts Manager notes “Taking a radical approach to both form and text, Théâtre du Rêve Expérimental has been changing the face of China’s theatrical landscape.”

-Wang’s works have been invited to festivals in 17 countries, including: Festival/Tokyo, Tokyo Metropolitan Festival, Seoul Asian Theater Directors Festival, Singapore International Festival of Arts, Jerusalem Israel Festival, Melbourne Asia-Pacific Triennial of Performing Arts, Adelaide OzAsia Festival, Noorderzon Festival Groningen, Rotterdam Festival de Keuze, Helsingor Passage Festival, Oslo International Ibsen Festival, and Under the Radar Festival New York.
+Wang’s works have been performed in more than 20 countries.
+The festivals include: Festival/Tokyo, Tokyo Metropolitan Festival, Seoul Asian Theater Directors Festival, Singapore International Festival of Arts, Israel Festival, Melbourne Asia-Pacific Triennial of Performing Arts, Adelaide OzAsia Festival, Noorderzon Festival Groningen, Rotterdam Festival de Keuze, Helsingor Passage Festival, Oslo International Ibsen Festival, and Under the Radar Festival New York.

 His productions include: The Warfare of Landmine 2.0, winning Festival/Tokyo Award; Lu Xun, noted by The Beijing News as The Best Chinese Performance of the Year; Teahouse 2.0, winning One Drama Award as The Best Little Theater Performance of the Year.